-According to recent research by eConsultancy, 75 percent of people desire a consistent experience when interacting with brands, regardless of the communication channel.
-In fact, this experience has become so important, that studies predict it will overtake price and product as the key brand differentiator, claims the same source.
+According to recent research by eConsultancy, 75% of people desire a consistent experience when interacting with brands, regardless of the communication channel used.
+In fact, this experience has become so important, that studies predict it will overtake price and product as the key brand differentiator.

 Apparently, a customer’s decision to make a purchase of a product or service is profoundly influenced by their overall enjoyment of their experience with that business, so businesses need to be equipped with the best tools to meet this requirement.

 In fact, there’s evidence that businesses lose more than $75 billion a year due to poor customer service.
 The State of Global Customer Service report from Microsoft supports this by revealing that customers across the world say that customer service is “very important in their choice of or loyalty to a brand.”

 Because there is a range of channels that customers use to communicate with brands, it makes perfect sense to use software to collect data for analytics and make sure that all requests are responded to.

 In recent years, we’ve seen the rise of advanced applications such as the chatbot.
 Chatbots are just one example of customer service software.These software are often powered by artificial intelligence and perform functions that were previously done manually by agents.
 Customer service software are perfect for cutting customer service costs and collecting valuable information.
 And that's why their use is on the rise.

 Currently, there are more than 300,000 chatbots on Facebook Messenger.
 The increase of chatbot use clearly suggests that more and more companies are becoming serious about their customer service automation efforts.